 Before taking any concrete actions, it is important to find out whether your translated documents need to be notarized at all.
 It may be sufficient just to have them certified by a translation agency, the details of which can be found in this article.

-If you are certain that you have to notarize Chinese documents, then it is first of all important to note that any document that was issued by the Chinese Government and originally drawn up in Mandarin must be notarized in China by an officially recognized notary.
+If you are certain that your Chinese documents need to be notarized, then it is first of all important to note that any document that was issued by the Chinese Government and originally drawn up in Mandarin must be notarized in China by an officially recognized notary.

 To ensure you are completely clear on the process, HI-COM did some thorough research for you and visited three different notaries in China, to ensure the information received was consistent.

-Here is how you can notarize Chinese documents
+Here is how to notarize your Chinese documents